khanhbtrn/8-Week-SQL-Challenge/Week 1: Danny's Diner.md

 ##### Bonus Question 1.
 Recreate a table with the following columns: `customer_id`, `order_date`, `product_name`, `price`, and `member(Y/N)` so that Danny and his team can use to quickly derive insights without needing to join the underlying tables using SQL
 **Logic:**
-<br> The `Member` column is marked as "Y" when the `order_date` is on or after the `join_date`.
+ - The `Member` column is marked as "Y" when the `order_date` is on or after the `join_date`.
 We use a `LEFT JOIN` between the sales and members tables to include all customers, including customer C, who may not be a member
 ```sql
 SELECT
 	s.customer_id,